locustio/locust/docs/quickstart.rst

 Here we define a class for the users that we will be simulating.
 It inherits from :py:class:`HttpLocust <locust.core.HttpLocust>` which gives each user a ``client`` attribute, which is an instance of :py:class:`HttpSession <locust.clients.HttpSession>`, that can be used to make HTTP requests to the target system that we want to load test.
-When a test starts locust will create an instance of this class for every user that it simulates, and each of these users will start running within their own green gevent thread.
+When a test starts, locust will create an instance of this class for every user that it simulates, and each of these users will start running within their own green gevent thread.